-Earlier identification of people who may be in their final stage of life leads to more proactive person-centered care.
+Earlier identification of people who benefit from a palliative approach to care leads to more proactive person-centered care.

 Earlier recognition of decline leads to: